 This distance — even at the slightest remove — is one of the fundamental distinctions between the curatorial position and that of artists and others in the art and exhibition-making context.
 Hence the decision to embrace this complexity in our very name.

-With One Spoon treaty between the Haudenosaunee and the Anishinaabeg peoples, which is a mutual agreement for sharing land and resources.
-In this spirit we wish to share this space and our resources as well, and encourage all who visit CDCC online or in person to join us in solidarity and support for Indigenous communities against the forces and effects of colonialism, capitalism, and white supremacy.
+One Spoon treaty between the Haudenosaunee and the Anishinaabeg peoples, which is a mutual agreement for sharing land and resources.
+In this spirit we wish to share this space and our resources as well, and encourage all who visit CDCC to join us in solidarity, support, and collaboration with Indigenous communities in their ongoing resistance to, and active remaking of a world beyond colonialism.

-Support can look like many things, including working within institutions to dismantle systemic racism and inequity, ending violence against Indigenous women, 2spirit and girls, and advocating for Indigenous rights to and stewardship of land.
-Here is a list of Indigenous-run organizations and initiatives you can support today.
+Support can look like many things, including working within institutions to dismantle systemic racism and inequity, ending violence against women, 2spirit and girls, and advocating for Indigenous stewardship of land.
+Listed below are Indigenous-run organizations and initiatives you can learn about and support if you can.
 Thank you.

 We’re in the midst of an ongoing process of updating all of the content for our new website and will be posting more information in coming months.
 Subscribe to our newsletter for updates as they happen, and do contact us at info (at) criticaldistance.ca if you notice anything that needs more timely attention.
 Thanks for your patience and support!

-Opened in 2013 by independent curator and designer Shani Khoo Parsons (b.1970, Philadelphia), Critical Distance was born of a desire for more inclusive, critical, collegial, and sustainable practices in curating and exhibition-making with regard for curators, artists, audiences, and organizations alike.
+Opened in 2013 by independent curator/designer Shani Khoo Parsons, Critical Distance was born of a desire for more inclusive, critical, collegial, and sustainable practices in curating and exhibition-making.
 New to both Canada and curating at the time, Parsons became interested in how a hybrid organization might be able to address increasing precarity, inequity, and inaccessibility within, and to, the arts.

 Public interest in curating has never been greater, yet misunderstandings regarding what curators actually do, and the crucial, often invisible role they play in connecting artists with audiences and contextualizing artistic practice within the current moment continue to beleaguer the profession.
-Upon learning that there has never been a CARFAC for curators, and confirming this lack of professional support for curatorial labour through research and peer discussions, Parsons established this space in response to the need, voiced by curators at all levels in their careers from across Canada, for a truly vital community of practice — one that stimulates curiosity, conversation, and critical thinking on contemporary culture, and makes space for arts workers and audiences to come together and find common ground within the dynamic and generative context of art, exhibitions, and ideas.
+Upon learning that there has never been a CARFAC for curators, and confirming this lack of professional support for curatorial labour through research and peer discussions, Parsons established this space in response to the need, voiced by curators at all levels in their careers from across Canada, for a truly vital community of practice — one that stimulates curiosity, conversation, and critical thinking on contemporary culture, and makes space with equal regard for curators, artists, organizations, and audiences alike.